 Prior to the IPO and completion of the IPO Acquisitions, PIN is the only IPO Acquisition to be actively using the GeniusU Edtech platform and our global community to grow its business.
 Our plan is for Education Angels, E-Square and UAV to begin an integration and expansion process for their courses to be added to GeniusU and our Genius Curriculum.
 This process will begin as soon as the IPO Acquisitions have been completed.
 We have provided further details in the prospectus section entitled "Business - Our Genius Curriculum - Our Courses, Products and Services" on the current courses, products and services provided by each of these companies at each stage of learning, and our post-IPO plans to integrate and expand each company's offering with GeniusU and our Genius Curriculum.
-While the Pre-IPO Group have been actively integrating the courses and expand further the course and service offerings post-IPO.
-We have also providedfurther details on the expansion plan together with the current and planned courses, products and services of each company in the Pre-IPO Group in the same prospectus section "Business - Our Genius Curriculum."
+While the Pre-IPO Group have been actively integrating the courses and campuses together between GeniusU, Entrepreneurs Institute and Entrepreneur Resorts, we also plan to integrate and expand further with the current and planned courses, products and services of each company in the Pre-IPO Group in the same prospectus section "Business - Our Genius Curriculum."